On. the front page of The Dispatch, 10 years ago ...

-Considerable cloudiness.
-High near 35F.
-Winds NNE at 10 to 15 mph..
+Partly cloudy skies early will give way to cloudy skies late.
+A few flurries or snow showers possible.
+Low 16F.
+Winds light and variable..

-Cloudy.
+Partly cloudy skies early will give way to cloudy skies late.
 A few flurries or snow showers possible.
-Low 21F.
-Winds ENE at 5 to 10 mph.
+Low 16F.
+Winds light and variable.

 {{description}}